iKirtesh/iKirtesh/README.md

 - Email: kirteshadmute@gmail.com
 - Open a GitHub issue/PR on any repo of mine, or ping me on LinkedIn/Twitter.

+## 🧠 Philosophy
+Code should not just work — it should teach, scale, and inspire others to build better.

+---

+## 🧩 Fun Facts
+- 🧠 I love merging AI with full-stack systems to create intelligent, automated workflows.
+- 🏋️‍♂️ When I’m not coding, you’ll find me at the gym or exploring new productivity tools.

 ---

 ## 📝 License